No-Regret Learning in Bilateral Trade via Global Budget Balance: Full Feedback

-We start by studying the \emph{full-feedback} input model.
-In this setting, at the end of each time step $t\in [T]$, agents reveal to the learner their valuations $(s_t,b_t)$.
-Therefore, the learner has counterfactual information regarding all the prices they could have posted, {\em independently} of the pair of prices actually posted at time $t$.
-In particular, this allows the learner to compute the gain from trade and the revenue they could have achieved by selecting any alternative pair of prices.
+We start by studying the \emph{full feedback} input model where the agents reveal their valuations $(s_t,b_t)$ at the end of each time step $t$.
+Here, the learner has counterfactual information regarding all the prices they could have posted, {\em independently} of the pair of prices actually posted at time $t$.
 In \Cref{subsec:full_upper}, we first present a two-phase learning algorithm (\egftmax) which guarantees $\tilde O(\sqrt{T})$ regret with respect to the best fixed price in hindsight.
-In \Cref{subsec:full_lower} we complement this result by proving that no algorithm can achieve better performance, up to poly-logarithmic terms.
+In \Cref{subsec:full_lower} we complement this result by proving that this is tight, up to poly-logarithmic terms.